skyvers/skyve-dev-guide/_pages/appendix.md

 ## Skyve Renderer Comparison

 Skyve features the ability to dynamically change the rendering engine based on criteria specified as part of its routing.
 By default, it switches renderer based on the user agent of the browser.
-If it detects the user is using a desktop browser, the SmartClient renderer will be used, otherwise the responsive JSF renderer will be used.
+If it detects the user is using a desktop browser, the SmartClient renderer will be used, otherwise the responsive PrimeFaces renderer will be used.

 The table below shows the available renderers in Skyve and their level of completion.